cvalenzuela/hpc/README.md

 You can get acces to four filesystems: `/home`, `/scratch`, `/archive`, and `/work`.

-Scratch it a file system mounted on Prince that is connected to the compute nodes where we can upload files faster.
+Scratch is a file system mounted on Prince that is connected to the compute nodes where we can upload files faster.
 The content gets periodically flushed.

 ```zsh
 [NYUNetID@log-0 ~]$ cd /scratch/NYUNetID